jashkenas/coffeescript/documentation/sections/let_const.md

 Quite a lot of time was spent trying to find reasons to generate `let` in our latest branch, and what rules we would need to check.

 After quite a bit of testing it turned out that `let` wasn't really much of an advantage over var.
 CoffeeScript was originally written to help deal with scope leakage and already implements _all variables as var_ and in the correct scope.
-CoffeeScript doesn't have the issue of accidental global varibles.
+CoffeeScript doesn't have the issue of accidental global variables.

 ```coffeescript